gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 } CameraBothEyesUniforms;
 ```

 See what we did there?
 We treat the original `CameraUniforms` as a single eye and combine both eyes in `camUniforms`.
 With that out of the way, we need to instruct the vertex shader which matrices to use exactly.
 How do we do that?
 Well, we get a special `amplification_id` property as input to our shaders.
-It allows us to query the index of which Vertex Amplification are we currently executing.
+It allows us to query the index of which vertex amplification are we currently executing.
 We have two amplifications for both eyes, so now we can easily query our `camUniforms` array!
 Here is the revised vertex shader:

 ```metal
 vertex VertexOut myVertexShader(